-The Initial Borehole Drilling and Testing project in the Wabigoon and Ignace Area, Ontario is part of Phase 2 Geoscientific Preliminary Field Investigations of the NWMO's Adaptive Phased Management (APM) Site Selection Phase.
+The Phase 2 Initial Borehole Drilling and Testing at IG_BH04/05/06 project in the Ignace area of Ontario, is part of the Phase 2 Geoscientific Preliminary Field Investigations of the NWMO's Adaptive Phased Management (APM) Site Selection Phase.

-This project involves the drilling and testing of three deep boreholes within the northern portion of the Revell batholith.
-The third drilled borehole, IG_BH02, is located a direct distance of approximately 21 km southeast of the Wabigoon Lake Ojibway Nation and a direct distance of 43 km northwest of the Town of Ignace.
-Access to the IG_BH02 drill site is via Highway 17 and primary logging roads, as shown on Figure 1.

-The project was carried out by a team led by Golder Associates Ltd. (Golder) on behalf of the NWMO.
-The overall program is described in the Initial Borehole Characterization Plan (Golder, 2019a).
-This report describes the methodology, activities and results for Work Package 8 (WP08): Installation of Bridge Plugs for IG_BH02.
+This project involves testing of deep borehole IG_BH04 and the drilling and testing of deep boreholes IG_BH05 and IG_BH06 in the Ignace area within the identified Potential Repository Area (PRA) as shown on Figure 1.
+The work comprises a total of seven work packages and will be carried out by a team led by Golder Associates Ltd. (Golder) on behalf of the NWMO.
+The IG_BH04 program is described in the Borehole Characterization Plan (BCP) for IG_BH04 (Golder 2021a).

-Figure 1: Location of IG_BH02 in relation to the Wabigoon / Ignace Area
+This report describes the methodology, activities and results for Work Package 8 (WP08): Temporary Well Sealing for IG_BH04.